Bartonellosis: What is Cat Scratch Disease?

-For this reason, it’s really important to do what you can to prevent those tiny parasites from making a home on your kitty.
+For this reason, it’s important to do what you can so those tiny parasites do not make a home on your kitty.
 And we’ll give you some tips on how to do that in just a moment.

 In humans, CSD is most reported in children and teens.
 This is probably because they’re the ones more likely to play rough with family pets or be on the receiving end of warning swipes or nips.
 This is especially true for new kittens, which have been shown to carry higher loads of B. henselae bacteria when infected.